Melissa1909/neuroimaging-primer/fsl-and-freesurfer-scripts/fsl_image-registration_overview.md

 # FSL - Image Registration Overview

 ## linear transformation: flirt
+Aligns images using a linear mapping represented by a transformation matrix.

     • Suitable for intra-subject or inter-subject registration.
     • Can align images from the same or different modalities.
     • Transformation parameters are described by a matrix.